 The presence of a salt crust in times of drought does not necessarily impede the growth of plants if they are rooted in the non-brackish groundwater.
 In the Pampa de Tamarugal in the Atacama Desert, Prosopis trees grow in holes in a half-meter-thick salt crust only because their roots reach groundwater streams with fresh water.

 Any field irrigated in arid regions without some drainage constitutes a drainless basin and must in time dry up even if the water used for irrigation contains only very small quantities of salt.
 In this way vast cultivated areas in Mesopotamia and the Indus region have become salt deserts.
 This has not yet been the case with the undrained cotton fields of the Gezira in Sudan, because the water of the Blue Nile used for irrigation is particularly low in salt.
 Small amounts of salt are removed from the field each time the crop is harvested.

+Salinization has become one of the most significant constraints on global crop production.
+More than 20% of the agricultural land in the world can no longer be used productively due ti salinization.
+There have been tremendous efforts to breed more salt-resistant crops during the last decades (Flowers & Yeo 1995, Munns 2005, Breckle 2002, 2009, 2021, Ibrahimova et al 2021).
+Still the results are disappointing; The main reason for this is that a plant's salt tolerance is not determined by a few genes, but rather is a comprehensive physiological-biochemical response of the entire plant with far-reaching regulations and formative adaptations.
+As a rule, this means significantly reduced growth (Cheeseman 2015), but greater competitiveness on salty soils.
+The potential of alternative splicing mechanisms and targeting gene-editing technologies in understanding salt stress responses and developing salt-tolerant crops (Wani et al., 2020) is apparently overestimated, and often classic eco-physiological knowledge from long-term research on halophytes often seems to be completely forgotten.
+Nevertheless, halophyte research in the arid zonobiomes and the remediation of their saline soils are of great importance.

 1.5 Mechanical factors

-1.5.1 Wind, kick
+1.5.1 Wind, trampling

 Wind and storm, frost formation, driving snow and avalanches, sand drifts and soil movements on slopes, all these are mechanical influences on organisms.
-But one must also include footfall and browsing.
+But one must also include footfall, trampling and browsing by livestock.
 A factor that also occurs naturally worldwide is fire, which ultimately destroys ecosystems mechanically and thus affects many organisms.

 Many plants in the mountains are adapted to wind and snow breakage; they have very elastic branches and lean on the slope (◘ Fig. A-29).

-In the case of sand fill in dune areas, there too there are good adaptations of dune plants that grow upwards with the sand fill, but also withstand free blowing of the upper root zone well, as they develop very far-reaching roots.
+In the case of sand fill in dune areas, there too are good adaptations of dune plants that grow upwards with the sand fill, but also withstand free blowing of the upper root zone well, as they develop very far-reaching roots.
 Calligonum is one such genus with numerous species in the Asian deserts (◘ Fig. A-30).

 Regular trampling paths in lawns or meadows can be recognized by the fact that tread-resistant plants, often with rosettes lying against the ground, appear preferentially (◘ Fig. A-31).